inmatura/aws.inmatura.com/docs/models/gpt-2/index.md

 Features:

 - The largest available GPT-2 model with 1.5 billion parameters
-- State of the art results on text generation
+- State of the art results in text generation
 - Easy parameters that allows for easy exploration of the results
 - Same low price independent of the resources used (`memory/cpu/gpu`)